 🍎 Vitamins A, B, C, and E, iron, potassium, calcium, and magnesium

-Store in the refrigerator for up to 3 days for babies and up to 6 months in the freezer.
+When possible, keep some of the vegetables in their soft, chunky form so that baby can enjoy some self-feeding.
+Store in the refrigerator for up to 3 days for babies and 3 to 6 months in the freezer.